pguzun/distributed-data-base/README.md

 ## How it works

 Client writes to all nodes at the same time async.
 If n/2 +1 nodes succeded the write is considered successfull.

-Clinet reads from all nodes at the same time async.
+Client reads from all nodes at the same time async.
 If n/2 +1 nodes succeded the read is considered successfull.
 Result is obtained based on majority principle.
-All nodes that returned outdated results are updaded with the right alue asynchronous mode.
+All nodes that returned outdated results are updaded with the right value asynchronous mode.

 ## some screenshots